judithmg/weather-app-rapiapi/README.md

 * Click on hamburger menu to see previous searches.
 They'll be saved in `localStorage` thanks to `zustand`'s `persist` middleware.
 * Search for any city using `RapidApi`'s API
 * You'll be able to check today's weather, as well as 3 days' forecast!
+Click on each day to check the forecast.
 * Chart created with `react-chartjs-2` showing today's temperature
 * See today's temperature hourly